HOUSEPLANTS | PLANT CARE TIPS

 Welcome to the mind of a bonafide “plant mom.”
 I love and adore my houseplants as if they were they were my children!
 It’s so rewarding to nurture them and watch them grow.
 I care for my plant babies as best I can, and in return, they offer their beauty, purify the air in my home, and bring life to my space.
 In my post “The Only Houseplant You’ll Ever Need,” I share a suggestion for one of my favorite, most versatile houseplants.
 Since then, my plant family has grown quite a bit, and so have my plant care strategies.
-As always, when something works well for me, I’m eager to share with all of you.
+As always, when something works well for me, I’m eager to share it with you.
 Keep reading to find out my 12 tips for happy houseplants!

 1. Be Realistic